19hours/sg-statutes/Acts/Presidential Elections Act.md

 (6) The Returning Officer shall so far as practicable proceed continuously with counting the votes and shall endorse “rejected” on any ballot paper which he may reject as invalid.

-(7) The Returning Officer shall not count the tendered ballot papers but shall place them in separate packets according to the candidate whom they support and shall mark each packet with the name of the candidate and shall seal the packet and retain it unless it is required for the purposes of an election petition.
+(7) The Returning Officer shall not count the tendered ballot papers but shall place them in separate packets according to the candidate whom they support and shall mark each packet with the name of the candidate and shall seal the packet and retain it unless it is required for the purposes of an application under section 71.

 (8) Where only one counting place is specified in a direction under section 31A(1), the Returning Officer shall, when the counting of votes cast at all polling stations in Singapore is completed at the sole counting place or, if a recount thereof is allowed under section 32B, after that recount is completed, forthwith act as follows: